 True diversification spreads risk across:

 Understanding how risky your portfolio is requires analyzing concentration, not just the number of holdings.
+Use the portfolio risk calculator to see your risk score and concentration.

 Portfolio risk emerges from the interaction of all holdings.
 Even low-risk stocks can combine into a high-risk portfolio if correlations and weights are ignored.